• Skip to primary navigation

 Stand mixers are one of my top 3 favorite kitchen appliances.
 There’s just so much to love about them – they’re big, efficient and they do all the hard work for you.
 With this breadstick recipe, you just add the ingredients and turn it on.
 Let it mix for 3 minutes.
 Done.

 This is a little trick to making breadsticks that was a complete game changer for me.
-Take a plastic baggie (quart size is perfect) and add the dough in the bag.
-Cut of an inch at a corner.
-Then simply ‘pipe’ 8 inch long tubes onto your pan.
+Take a plastic baggie (gallon size is perfect) and add the dough in the bag.
+Cut of about ¾ inch at a corner.
+Then simply ‘pipe’ 7 inch long tubes onto your pan.
 This little trick results in uniform breadsticks that bake evenly and look amazing.

 As with most gluten free breads, storing your freshly baked bread for anything more than 1 day can be tricky.
 But good news, these breadsticks have a longer shelf life than most!
-Just wait until they are completely cool and then wrap them well in plastic wrap.
+Just wait until they are completely cool and then wrap them well in plastic wrap or an airtight container.
 They can be stored at room temperature for 2 days.
 Any longer than that and you’ll need to stick them in the freezer.

-Either way, you'll need to wrap them in foil and warm in the oven for about 10 minutes.
+Either way, you'll need to wrap them in foil and warm in a 250F oven for about 10 -15 minutes before serving them.

 Soft Gluten Free Breadsticks: Ready to Eat in 45 Minutes